Introduction to Satori

 Satori enables security teams to easily protect and secure their database, data warehouse and data lake environments, without relying on native database capabilities or data management solutions.

-Satori is optimized for organizations who operate in the public cloud and collect or generate sensitive or regulated data as part of their operations, and have analysts, data scientists or BI teams accessing that data to build innovative products and services or operate existing ones.
+Satori is optimized for organizations that operate in the public cloud and collect or generate sensitive or regulated data as part of their operations.

 A data store represents a database server, data warehouse or a data lake.
 Here are a few examples of data stores: a Snowflake account in AWS us-east-1, an AWS RDS PostgreSQL database on AWS eu-west-1, one or more BigQuery projects, a SQL Server database cluster on Azure, an AWS Redshift cluster on us-west-2 and so on.

-Data stores in Satori are managed by data engineers who were granted with the Admin or Editor role in the Satori management console.
+Data stores are managed in Satori by data engineers who are granted with the Admin or Editor roles in the Satori management console.
 Each data store has a unique, Satori-generated URL that is created when a data engineer registers the data store in the management console.
 Registering a data store has no impact on the data store itself.